Key partners are companies or people outside your startup that may provide relevant value for your business model to be successful.

 Therefore, by developing potential partnerships, you discover new ways of leveraging your startup’s results.

-On the other hand, if you decide ignoring doing partnerships, and your competitors don’t, you’ll raise the risks of being beaten by them.
+On the other hand, if you decide to ignore partnerships, and your competitors don’t, you’ll raise the risks of being beaten by them.

 A great example of a successful partnership comes from my interview with Faizan Aslam, co-founder of Bookme—a Pakistani e-ticketing platform: